ashish0kumar/windots/README.md

 ## 📜 License
 Feel free to use and modify these dotfiles to suit your needs.

+## 🎉 ‎ Credits

+Big thanks to everyone at [r/unixporn](https://reddit.com/r/unixporn) for inspiring me to make this!

+I wanna point out some resources that helped me the most with the setup:

+- [Matt-FTW's README](https://github.com/Matt-FTW/dotfiles?tab=readme-ov-file) to help me with the overall design and distribution of the README 🙏
+- [GlazeWM](https://github.com/glzr-io/glazewm) for providing an incredible tiling window manager experience that enhances my workflow and productivity ✨
+- [lunar-os](https://github.com/lunar-os/windowsdesktop2) for the Windhawk configs 🦅
+- [orxngc](https://github.com/orxngc/walls-catppuccin-mocha) for all the beautiful catppuccinified wallpapers 🎨
+- [Catppuccin](https://catppuccin.com) for making the Best Colorscheme Ever 🖌️

 <p align="center">
 	<img src="https://raw.githubusercontent.com/catppuccin/catppuccin/main/assets/footers/gray0_ctp_on_line.svg?sanitize=true" />